 SMBC conducts business internationally with operations spanning developed and developing countries and regions.
-Given the breadth of these operations, there is a potential risk that elements of the supply chain are engaging in modern slavery practices, particularly parts of the supply chain relating to the supply of goods and services.
+Given the breadth of these operations, the potential risk that parts of the supply chain are engaging or involved in modern slavery practices, particularly relate to the supply of goods and services.
 The risk is increased in relation to suppliers to SMBC's operations in developing countries and regions.

-SMBC's supply chain includes a number of products that have been linked with modern slavery.
-For example, according to the Global Slavery Index 2018, the number 1 product category at risk of modern slavery imported into G20 countries (by US\$ value) are laptops, computers and mobile phones.
-SMBC's operations rely heavily on the use of laptops, computers and mobile phones.
-Using the Global Slavery Index 2018 as a source, SMBC has identified Information Technology services and software, manufacturing, agriculture, construction, mining, trade and service industries (such as hospitality and cleaning) as high risk sectors for modern slavery.
+SMBC's supply chain includes numbers of products that have been linked with modern slavery.
+For example, according to the Global Slavery Index 2023, the number 1 product category at risk of modern slavery imported into G20 countries (by US\$ value) are laptops, computers and mobile phones.
+SMBC's operations heavily rely on the use of laptops, computers and mobile phones.

+Using the Global Slavery Index 2023 as a source, SMBC has identified Information Technology services and software, manufacturing, agriculture, construction, mining, trade and service industries (such as hospitality and cleaning) as high-risk sectors for modern slavery.
 SMBC operates in the banking and financial services industry and primarily within an office environment and therefore it does not operate in these sectors.
 While SMBC aims to mitigate the risk that its suppliers are directly engaged in modern slavery, there is also a risk that suppliers have modern slavery risks in their own supply chains.

 SMBC outsources certain functions to third party service providers.
 For example, SMBC engages various third parties to provide services, such as transaction banking services, information technology systems development and document archiving.
-There is a risk that such providers have modern slavery risks within their operations and supply chain, particularly given that most of these services are heavily reliant on IT hardware and software.
-These entities are assessed for their approach to managing modern slavery risk.SMBC continues its review of its modern slavery supply chain risk.
+There is a risk that such providers have modern slavery risks within their operations and supply chains, particularly given that most of these services are heavily reliant on IT hardware and software.
+These entities are assessed in their approaches to managing modern slavery risks.

+SMBC continues its review of its modern slavery supply chain risk.
 It continues to consult with the group entities within its operational control, given that such entities operate in the same financial services industry as SMBC, it believes that the modern slavery risks in its supply chains is representative of the risks in the supply chains of such group entities.